trevorwhitney/dotfiles/README.md

 * `<C-a>` is a lot easier for me to type than `<C-b>`.
 The tmux bind key for this configuration is `<C-a>`.
 To get a real `<C-a>`, say to increment a value in vim, use `<C-a>a`.
+* On OSX hold down the 'Option' key to select text with the mouse